komal-agarwal5/IIC/README.md

 # IIC

+#Topic
-Contains HTML and CSS codes for a replica of the IIC TMSL Website.
+Contains HTML,CSS and JS codes for a replica of the IIC TMSL Website.

+##Accessibility